destuar/Complete-CS-Degree/README.md

 - **CS 221 - Artificial Intelligence: Principles and Techniques**
   Introduction to the foundational concepts and techniques in AI, including search, knowledge representation, and machine learning.

+- **STATS 216 - Introduction to Statistical Learning**
+  Covers core supervised and unsupervised learning methods used in modern data science and AI.

 - **CS 228 - Probabilistic Graphical Models: Principles and Techniques**
   Covers probabilistic models and their use in reasoning and decision-making, with a focus on graphical models like Bayesian networks and Markov random fields.